 engineering are subject to the following:

 a.
 Design verification is performed by methods which include, but are not limited to, any one or a combination of design reviews, alternate calculations, and qualification testing.
 If utilized, qualification testing should demonstrate the adequacy of performance under conditions that simulate the most adverse design conditions.
+Verify the design provides reasonable assurance that the SSC is capable of continuously meeting the ITAAC acceptance criteria.

 Guidance.
 The inspector should use judgment and consider that the extent of design verification should be a function of the importance to safety, the complexity of the design, the degree of standardization, the state of the art, and the similarity with previously approved designs.
 Some of the documents that could require design verification by the licensee or its contractors are the following: seismic analyses, various software plans required from development to installation and testing, equipment qualification reports, ASME Code stress reports, pipe break analyses, and human factors analyses and plans.
 As an example of an SSC requiring seismic margin analysis, verify that the engineering analysis report : (1) includes related fragilities and high confidence low probability of failure (HCLPF) analysis, (2) provides adequate information consistent with the requirements of FSAR Tier 2 Chapter 19, and the guidance of DC/COL-ISG-03, “Probabilistic Risk Assessment Information to Support Design Certification and Combined License Applications,” and DC/COL-ISG-020, “Seismic Margin Analysis for New Reactors Based on Probabilistic Risk Assessment,” (3) uses the methodology, assumptions, modeling, and material properties which comply with relevant requirements of FSAR Chapter 19 and consistent with applicable provisions of SRP Sections 3.7, 3.8, and 19 as well as DC/COL-ISG-03 and DC/COL-ISG-020 guidance, and (4) has the HCLPF values evaluated in the analysis equal to or greater than the review level earthquake.

 b.
-Design verification is performed by any competent individual or group other than those who performed the original designmay be from the same organization.
+Design verification is performed by any competent individual or group other than those who performed the original design.
+In most cases, the verifier may be from the same organization.

 02.06 Audits.
 Verify that a sample of the audits performed on design documents ensure